malikhannan01/AI-Mental-Health-Chatbot/README.md

 2. After Uploading the `ai_chat_bot` folder to your Google Drive.
 3. Open the `chatbot_pipeline.ipynb` notebook in Google Colab.
 4. Run First cell to Mount your Google Drive.
-5. Than Run all cells in the notebook.
+5. Then Run all cells in the notebook.
 6. The chatbot will start working automatically.
 7. If needed, update file paths to match your Google Drive folder location.